This website is for City employees.

 All executed agreements which are set up for a discreet amount/scope (on-call services being excluded), as well as major purchases of supplies, materials, equipment, should have a corresponding PO set up.
 See "Purchase Order" section in the "Everything Invoices" page for details on how to set up a PO with the Finance Department.

 What does a purchase order do?
 Essentially, PO's encumber (e.g. "set-aside") budget for purchases of supplies, equipment, and services that we plan to make.
 So, as we continue to expend funds within a fiscal year, a PO ensures that the pot of money for your agreement remains untouched unless an invoice is specifically coded to it.
+Please see the "Purchase Order" section of the Purchasing Overview to see when a PO is required.

 What is a Requisition?
 Requisition = caterpillar, Purchase Order (PO) = butterfly.
 To make a purchase order, you must first create a requisition in Eden.